EddieHubCommunity/Hackathons/2021/01/localhackday/Dhriti-Roy/README.md

 ________________________________________________________________________________________________________________________________________________________________________________
 ![](Guild_call.jpg)
 ### Guild Call collaboration of EddieHub and Equicode
+#### Collab with Equicode.
+Our journey started with "connecting with people in our guild" and went to "connecting with another guilds".
+We had amazing time together.
 ________________________________________________________________________________________________________________________________________________________________________________
 ![](gulid_call.jpg)
 ### Guild Call
-#### Collab with Equicode.
-Our journey started with "connecting with people in our guild" and went to "connecting with another guilds".
-We had amazing time together.
+#### Meet-up with our guild members :)
 ________________________________________________________________________________________________________________________________________________________________________________
 ![](Img-0001.jpg)
 ### Ellie's Days out